 The contractor hiring process should involve these three key steps:

 1. Carefully conduct interviews

 The hiring process will play a vital role in working with independent contractors.
 Rather than asking questions about performance capabilities and character traits like you might in an employee interview, you should focus on their skills and experience.

 2. Create a service agreement

-Independent contractors will not be eligible for benefits like vacation leave, sick time, and other benefits that come with full-time employment, but you should still consider the legal side of hiring contractors.
+Independent contractors will not be eligible for benefits like vacation leave, sick time, and other benefits that come with employment, but you should still consider the legal side of hiring contractors.
 Creating an agreement for your independent contractor will lay out the terms of your relationship and prevent any disputes that can arise from lack of clarity.

 Items to include in your agreement are:

 Introducing your contractor to your company allows the individual to prepare for the new project ahead.
 These brief introductions can be as simple as introducing your contractor to the people they’ll collaborate with, general workflows, and company tools.

 Clarifying these factors from the start can make your contractor feel more comfortable with their project.

 Independent contractors are not eligible for Pay As You Earn (PAYE) taxation like employees.
 Generally, employers pay contractors on a project basis with an agreed-upon rate.
 You should include this rate in your contract agreement.
 You will not need to deduct any taxes because contractors file independently.